COLT: Enhancing Video Large Language Models with Continual Tool Usage: Experiments

-We additionally compare the proposed \shortname with popular continual learning methods on VideoToolBench test split to demonstrate the life-long tool-usage learning capability of our method.
+We additionally compare the proposed \shortname with popular continual learning methods on VideoTool test split to demonstrate the life-long tool-usage learning capability of our method.

 \textbf{Evaluation Metrics.} To evaluate how the system retains tool-using knowledge over time, we adapt the conventional continual learning metric \cite{wang2024comprehensive,chaudhry2018riemannian} to our tool-using scenario.
 We set up two metrics: 1) \emph{average accuracy} of a specific tool denotes the overall call accuracy during the incremental learning process; 2) \emph{average forgetting} is defined as the mean difference between the maximum tool call accuracy throughout the past learning process and the current tool call accuracy.
 A reduction in the value of average forgetting is indicative of enhanced continual learning capability.
-Refer to supplementary materials for the formula and detailed explanations. \textbf{Compared Methods.} We set comparison experiments as follows: 1) \emph{Sequential training}: training on new data with the pre-trained weights on previous tool data as initialization; 2) \emph{Rehearsal training}: replay past tool data (\ie, ``buffer") and combine them with new data.
-Buffer size is respectively set to 10/30/50 for each tool in experiments; 3) Popular continual learning methods including L2P \cite{wang2022learning}, Dual \cite{wang2022dualprompt} and CODA \cite{smith2023coda}.
+Refer to the supplementary materials for the formula and detailed explanations. \textbf{Compared Methods.} We set comparison experiments as follows: 1) \emph{Sequential training}: training on new data with the pre-trained weights on previous tool data as initialization; 2) \emph{Rehearsal training}: replay past tool data (\ie, ``buffer'') and combine them with new data.
+Buffer size is respectively set to 10/30/50 for each tool in experiments; 3) Popular continual learning methods including L2P \cite{wang2022learning}, Dual \cite{wang2022dualprompt}, and CODA \cite{smith2023coda}.

 \textbf{Performance Analysis.} We conduct experiments in two settings, \ie, five/ten groups with two/one tools per group.
-The comparison results in Table \ref{tab:CLbench} reveal that our proposed COLT consistently exhibits superior performance in both average accuracy and forgetting across both settings.
-For example, under the five-group setting, COLT outperforms CODA \cite{smith2023coda} by 3.5\% in average accuracy, highlighting its effectiveness in mitigating catastrophic forgetting.
+As shown in Table~\ref{tab:CLbench}, COLT consistently exhibits superior performance in both average accuracy and forgetting across both settings.
+For example, under the five-group setting, COLT outperforms CODA~\cite{smith2023coda} by 3.5\% in average accuracy, highlighting its effectiveness in mitigating catastrophic forgetting.
 Notably, despite being given rehearsal buffers of size 10/30/50 per tool, rehearsal-based methods remain significantly weaker (Table~\ref{tab:CLbench}), as they depend on storing and replaying past data and still struggle with interference across heterogeneous tools.
 In contrast, COLT achieves stronger retention \emph{without} accessing old samples, demonstrating that its codebook-based tool memory provides a more stable and efficient continual-learning mechanism than rehearsal.